huntikins/portfolio-v8/_posts/the-difference-between-call-bind-and-apply.md

 ---
 title: "Understanding the difference between call, bind, and apply in JavaScript"
 description: "It can be hard to tell when is the right time to use certain methods, especially if they perform a similar action.
-Let's take a look at call, bind, and apply to see when you should use each"
+Let's take a look at call, bind, and apply to see when you should use each."
 image: "/call-bind-apply.jpg"
 created_at: "06/16/2022"
 tags: ["JavaScript"]